Mr. Magoo (film): Critical reception

 On Rotten Tomatoes the film has an approval rating of 9%, based on reviews from 32 critics, with an average rating of 2.7/10.
 The site's consensus states: "Leslie Nielsen's affability can't save this dunderheaded update of Mr. Magoo, which delivers a stream of slapstick gags so lame that audiences will feel like they've stepped on a rake."
+Metacritic, which uses a weighted average, assigned the a score of 18 out of 100, based on 21 critics, indicating "overwhelming dislike".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

+Movie historian Leonard Maltin called the picture "...pointlessly complicated, with too many mean-spirited characters to suit its target audience.
+Although the director and cast do what they can, this one goes on forever...You know you're in trouble when even the closing outtakes aren't funny!"

 Roger Ebert of The Chicago Sun-Times gave Mr. Magoo half a star out of four in his newspaper review, and called the film "transcendently bad.
 It soars above ordinary badness as the eagle outreaches the fly."
 Marc Savlov of the Austin Chronicle gave it 0 out of 5 and said "It's a mess best left to the nitrate ashes of forgotten film and television history."
 Later reviewing Wrongfully Accused, another Leslie Nielsen film, Savlov said "I was wrong: There are worse things than Mr. Magoo."